branst/AWS-Monitoring-Telegram-Bot/README.md

 # AWS Monitoring Telegram Bot

-The AWS Monitoring Telegram Bot is a subset of two projects that can be deploy as a single unit.
+The AWS Monitoring Telegram Bot is a subset of two projects that can be deployed as a single unit.
 It utilizes a Telegram Bot, AWS Lambda Functions, Amazon API Gateway, IAM Roles and other AWS Services to return real time metrics, alarms and insights of running AWS Services.
 It constitutes a mechanism for retrieving operational data and it keeps you informed of any alarm changes via a centralized private Telegram group chat.

 * Proactive push notifications: when a alarm on Amazon Cloudwatch its breached (status change from OK to ALARM) it triggers a SNS notification that invokes an AWS Lambda which in return sends a message to a Telegram Group / 1:1 Chat via a Bot with the alarm status and its values.